Back

 (pending approval)

-The CULTURAL COMPETENCY and BIAS ELIMINATION course, mandated by California Assembly Bill 948, provides in-depth training on bias, covering various types and their impact on real property valuations, with a focus on unintended biases and how to avoid them in appraisals, along with cultural competency and fairness in housing.
+The CULTURAL COMPETENCY course, mandated by California Assembly Bill 948, provides in-depth training on bias, covering various types and their impact on real property valuations, with a focus on unintended biases and how to avoid them in appraisals, along with cultural competency and fairness in housing.

 BREA Approval Number: